 Articles About RWE OWI Platform

-What Twenty Years on the Tipping Floor Taught Me About Waste-to-Energy Consultants
+What Thirty Years on the Buying Side Taught Me About Waste-to-Energy Consultants

-What Twenty Years on the Tipping Floor Taught Me About Waste-to-Energy Consultants
+waste to energy consulting - What Thirty Years on the Buying Side Taught Me About Waste-to-Energy Consultants

-Look, the B&W boiler at a 280 TPD plant I reviewed last fall had been running at 60% of nameplate capacity for nearly two years.
-The consulting team that wrote the original feasibility study handed the operator a binder, took the engagement fee, and disappeared.
-When I walked the tipping floor with the plant manager, he showed me a stack of work orders for refractory cracks the original advisors had marked as "low risk" in their commissioning report.
-Nobody had touched them.
+A 280 TPD plant I was brought in to assess last fall had been running at 60% of nameplate capacity for nearly two years.
+The consulting team that wrote the original feasibility study handed the owner a binder, took the engagement fee, and disappeared.
+When I sat down with the plant manager and went through the maintenance log, he had a stack of work orders for refractory cracks the original advisors had marked as "low risk" in their commissioning report.
+Nobody had funded the fix.
+That gap, between what the deck promised and what the balance sheet could carry, is where I have spent my career.

 That's waste to energy consulting most weeks.
 A binder, a deck, and a phone that stops returning calls.

-I've been on plants since 2005, first as a millwright, then a process engineer, now writing reports on systems I've personally torn down and rebuilt.
+I have spent decades on the buying side of this industry: commissioning plants, financing them, negotiating the offtake and tipping-fee contracts that decide whether they ever pencil out, and hiring the advisors who write the diligence.
+I have also lived with what those advisors got wrong.
 So when someone asks me what real waste to energy consulting looks like, I usually start with what it isn't.
-Renewable Waste Energy has spent decades in the same loop: write the diligence, watch operators inherit problems the diligence missed, write the next report sharper.
+Renewable Waste Energy has spent decades in the same loop: commission the study, watch owners inherit problems the diligence missed, demand a sharper report next time.
 Pattern recognition is the whole job.

 What good advisors actually do in week one

-Here's the thing.
-Real waste energy feasibility study work starts on the tipping floor, not in a conference room.
-Before anybody opens a financial model, the advisor should be elbow-deep in the receiving pit with a moisture meter and a calorific value sample bag.
-I've watched lead consultants from AFRY and Ramboll do exactly that on European retrofits.
-They don't trust the client's waste characterization study.
-They build their own.
+Real waste energy feasibility study work starts at the receiving pit, not in a conference room.
+Before anybody opens a financial model, the advisor should be pulling moisture readings and calorific value samples off the actual waste stream.
+On the European retrofits I have backed, the lead consultants from AFRY and Ramboll did exactly that.
+They didn't trust the client's waste characterization study.
+They built their own, because that number is the one I am underwriting.

 Per Thunder Said Energy's LCOE analysis (thundersaidenergy.com), a typical mass-burn facility needs roughly $7,000/kW in capex and effective revenues of about 30 cents per kWh, split between power sales and tipping-plus-metals recovery.
 Tipping fees alone exceed $70/ton in many markets, and Northeast US WTE plants averaged about $75/ton in 2022 [industry data].
 Get the waste profile wrong by 10% on lower heating value, and the whole stack of math collapses.

 So what's a good advisor doing in week one?
 Sampling.
-Walking.
+Pulling scale tickets.
 Asking the operators which trucks come in wet on Mondays and why.
-Getting hold of actual scale tickets, not the marketing numbers a municipality fed to the development bank.
-On one Gulf-region project I reviewed in 2024, the seasonal variation in food-waste fraction hit 22%.
+Getting hold of actual gate data, not the marketing numbers a municipality fed to the development bank.
+On one Gulf-region project I was financing in 2024, the seasonal variation in food-waste fraction hit 22%.
 The original consulting team had averaged it and called it stable.
-The grate combustion math collapsed in summer, and the operator burned through three months of bottoming-cycle output trying to compensate with auxiliary fuel.
+The combustion math collapsed in summer, the plant fell short of its output, and the auxiliary-fuel bill ate three months of margin before anyone in the deal room understood why.
+I was the one writing the checks.

 The first red flag: a consultant who's never stood on a hot grate

-Ask them the last three commissioning issues they personally walked through.
-If they can't name specific equipment by manufacturer and model, walk away.
+Ask them the last three commissioning issues they personally worked through, and what each one cost the owner to fix.
+If they can't name specific equipment by manufacturer and model and put a dollar figure next to it, walk away.
 There are firms out there selling waste-to-energy services that treat the boiler as a black box.
 It isn't.
-It's a 90-foot-tall pressure vessel running at 480°C with refractory that needs eyes on it every shift.
+It is the single most expensive piece of capital in the deal, and the line item most likely to blow the operating budget the year after they have cashed your fee.

 Where most decks go to die: the financial section